 But it was a beginning.

 Now, we have a thriving parish with many friends who teach us their faith.
 I am grateful for the time my friend Tina spent teaching me to make kolliva; and for Emily, who helped me to make my prosfora loaves more even; and for all the others who share their life and faith with us in these simple and cullinary ways.
-And now I'm making this soup for my parish.
+And now I'm making this soup for my parish, carrying on a tradition of someone I didn't know, but who was well loved.

 So anyway, make some soup.
-You should read her full directions at the link above, but the proportions I used (about 1/4th recipe) are as follows:
+You should read her full directions at the link above with directions for making the soup for a large parish around the services, but the proportions I used (about 1/4th recipe) are as follows:

 2 lbs lamb